Skip to content

 Virtual Reality

-Non-immersive virtual reality-based training may be a treatment strategy to improve executive abilities and to reduce anxiety and depression symptoms in patients with TBI.
+Non-immersive virtual reality-based training may be a treatment strategy to improve executive abilities and reduce anxiety and depression symptoms in patients with TBI.

 Researchers enrolled 20 patients with moderate to severe TBI to receive either a “standard” cognitive training protocol or a new protocol for cognitive training using a virtual reality (VR-CT) rehabilitation system.
 Each group received the same amount of rehabilitative training, which included Reality Orientation Therapy and Executive Training; however, the approaches were different, i.e., paper and pencil vs. VR.
 All patients were evaluated with a specific battery of tests before and after each program.

-After comparing pre- and post- treatment scores, researchers found statistically significant improvements in outcome measures for cognitive and executive functioning in the VR-CT group.
-They also detected improvements in anxiety, vitality, positive well-being, self-control, coping strategies (social support; avoidance strategies; positive attitude); and problem-solving scores.
+After comparing pre- and post-treatment scores, researchers found statistically significant improvements in outcome measures for cognitive and executive functioning in the VR-CT group.
+They also detected improvements in anxiety, vitality, positive well-being, self-control, coping strategies (social support, avoidance strategies, positive attitude), and problem-solving scores.
 In the paper and pencil group, improvement was found on fewer of the tests, suggesting VR rehabilitation may be a motivating and valuable treatment strategy to improve visuo-executive abilities, coping strategies and mood in chronic TBI patients.

 Read more here on Virtual Reality and Cognitive Rehab.